 #3 – Again pay attention to where these plants are native to.
 During the winter, plants should not be exposed to temperatures below 55 degrees.

-#4 – Stag horn ferns in their native habitat grow on trees.
+#4 – Stag ferns in their native habitat grow on trees.
 They can be grown in soil which is very rich but porous, (they are often sold this way at garden centers), but I generally do not recommend soil as a growing media.

 However, the best results I’ve encountered is not growing in soil but planting or mounting platyceriums on a moist bed of sphagnum moss and fertilizing every other week using a complete (20-20-20) liquid plant fertilizer program.